Model-Based Reinforcement Learning for Control of Strongly-Disturbed Unsteady Aerodynamic Flows: Introduction

 \lettrine{T}{he} control of unsteady flows plays a critical role in enhancing the performance, efficiency, and safety of various systems across a multitude of fields, including energy, transportation, and biomedical science.
 In most of these fields, there is an inherent challenge due to the strong nonlinearity generated from the interactions between the system, e.g., an air vehicle, and large-amplitude external flow disturbances and control inputs, like pitching, synthetic jets, and control surface actuation.
 Additionally, the large parameter space \cite{annurev:/content/journals/10.1146/annurev-fluid-031621-085520} of some flow disturbances, such as gusts, further complicates flow control efforts.

-Flow control can be active or passive, but due to the fact that active flow control is more adaptable to different flow conditions, it usually has stronger performance than passive methods in the perspective of aerodynamics \cite{Ozkan2022}.
-Based on different control objectives, control input types, and measurement availability, notable examples of applying a control theoretic strategy to unsteady aerodynamics problems include utilizing a linear quadratic regulator to stabilize the unstable steady state of flow past a flat plate by applying a localized body force near the leading edge as actuation \cite{Ahuja2009FeedbackCO}, mitigating the lift transient for a flat plate during transverse wing-gust encounters through pitching based on heuristics \cite{Sedky_Gementzopoulos_Andreu-Angulo_Lagor_Jones_2022}, suppressing the lift disturbances on a low-aspect-ratio semicircular wing in a longitudinally gusting ﬂow through variable-pressure pulsed-blowing actuation with robust controllers that are synthesized using a mixed-sensitivity loop-shaping approach \cite{doi:10.2514/1.J050954}, and many others.
+Flow control can be active or passive, but due to the fact that active flow control is more adaptable to different flow conditions, it usually has stronger performance than passive methods for achieving control objectives in aerodynamics \cite{Ozkan2022}.
+Based on different control objectives, control input types, and measurement availability, notable examples of applying a control theoretic strategy to unsteady aerodynamics problems include utilizing a linear quadratic regulator to stabilize the unstable steady state of flow past a flat plate by applying a localized body force near the leading edge as actuation \cite{Ahuja2009FeedbackCO}, mitigating the lift transient for a flat plate during transverse wing-gust encounters through a pitching controller designed based on unsteady aerodynamic models and proportional feedback control \cite{Sedky_Gementzopoulos_Andreu-Angulo_Lagor_Jones_2022}, suppressing the lift disturbances on a low-aspect-ratio semicircular wing in a longitudinally gusting ﬂow through variable-pressure pulsed-blowing actuation with robust controllers that are synthesized using a mixed-sensitivity loop-shaping approach \cite{doi:10.2514/1.J050954}, and many others.